permaxis/laravel-crudgenerator/README.md

 It generates a controller named "ArticleController" in your app/Http/Controllers folder

-It generates a folder named "articles" in your resource views folder that contains theses views:
+It generates a folder named "articles" in your resource views folder that contains these views:

 index, create, edit, delete, form, search